 - Adjunctive treatment of major depressive disorder.
 This means aripiprazole is used in addition to an antidepressant to help treat depression.

 - Tourette’s syndrome

 - Acute treatment of agitation in schizophrenia and bipolar disorder

 This medication sheet will focus primarily on schizophrenia.
-Find more information about bipolar disorder and depression on our Mental Health Conditions section.
+Find more information about bipolar disorder, depression and autism spectrum disorders here.

 Aripiprazole may also be helpful when prescribed “off-label” for borderline personality disorder or drug-induced hyperprolactinemia (elevated prolactin levels caused by other antipsychotics).
 “Off-label” means that it hasn’t been approved by the Food and Drug Administration for this condition.
 Your mental health provider should justify his or her thinking in recommending an “off-label” treatment.
 They should be clear about the limits of the research around that medication and if there are any other options.

 What Is The Most Important Information I Should Know About Aripiprazole?

 Schizophrenia requires long-term treatment.
 Do not stop taking aripiprazole, even when you feel better.
 With input from you, your health care provider will assess how long you will need to take the medicine.